-- Even if the ESG objective is clear (e.g., avoid carbon-emitting firms or seek out exposure to companies that treat women well), practical strategy implementation is complicated by inconsistent ESG analytics and challenges arising from biases from exclusion strategies. - Even when the portfolio strategy can be consistently implemented, riskadjusted returns do not necessarily outperform more conventional strategies.
-Empirical evidence fails to support outperformance of ESG strategies.11
+- Even if the ESG objective is clear (e.g., avoid carbon-emitting firms or seek out exposure to companies that treat women well), practical strategy implementation is complicated by inconsistent ESG analytics and challenges arising from biases from exclusion strategies. - Even when a portfolio strategy can be consistently implemented, riskadjusted returns do not necessarily outperform more conventional strategies.
+Empirical evidence fails to support outperformance of ESG strategies.

-$^{^{11}\}mathrm{See},$ for example, Boffo & Patalano (2020) for a recent discussion of the performance of ESG indices from different providers.
-Bolton & Kacperczyk (2021) find that stocks of firms with higher total carbon dioxide emissions (and changes in emissions) earn higher returns, controlling for size, book-to-market, and other return predictors.
-Brandon et al. (2021)
+$^{11}$ See, for example, Boffo & Patalano (2020) for a recent discussion of the performance of ESG indices from different providers.
+Bolton & Kacperczyk (2021) find that stocks of firms with higher total carbon dioxide emissions (and changes in emissions) earn higher re-